Teaching Sustainable Environment

 - Master Marine Science (OBEM purpose)

-The courses taught cover environmental issues, biogeochemical cycles, biogeochemistry of contaminants, soil sciences, remediation of polluted sites and soils, environmental nanotechnologies, water chemistry, circular economy, process engineering, water treatment methods, ecotoxicity and methods of analysis and characterisation of environmental solutions and matrices (soils, plants, waste).
+Courses cover environmental issues, biogeochemical cycles, biogeochemistry of contaminants, soil science, remediation of polluted sites and soils, environmental nanotechnologies, water chemistry, the circular economy, process engineering, water treatment methods, ecotoxicity and methods for analysing and characterising solutions and environmental matrices (soil, plants, waste).

-Topics are taught in the form of lectures but also during fieldwork, practical work in our laboratories and visits to industrial sites.
+Teaching takes the form of lectures as well as practical work in the field, in our laboratories and on visits to industrial sites.

-The team hosts trainees of all levels (BUT, Licence, Master M1 & M2, Engineering schools, ...) on various subjects (see some examples of internship offers).
+The team welcomes trainees of all levels (BUT, Licence, Master M1 & M2, Engineering Schools, ...) on a variety of subjects (see some examples of internship opportunities).

 Some key actions